StoveFitters > DIY Articles

 See also: Can I legally fit my own wood burner?

-As long as your builder’s opening (fireplace recess/inglenook/hole in the wall whatever you want to call it) is made of brick or stone with NO combustible materials (plasterboard is classed as combustible for building regulation purposes) then there are no Building Regulations that stipulate the size that your builder’s opening should be and no regulations that dictate any air gap around that stove once it is in the recess (although there will be air gap requirements provided by stove manufacturer’s unique to each stove).
+As long as your builder’s opening (fireplace recess/inglenook/hole in the wall whatever you want to call it) is made of brick or stone with NO combustible materials (plasterboard is classed as combustible for building regulation purposes but is ignored if in the room on the chimney breast) then there are no Building Regulations that stipulate the size that your builder’s opening should be and no regulations that dictate any air gap around that stove once it is in the recess (although there will be air gap requirements provided by stove manufacturer’s unique to each stove).

 If you do have combustible materials in or around your builder’s opening then there are building regulations.
 These regulations can be found here: distance to combustibles.